Velvet Lantana

 Maintenance

 A good xeriscape plant.
 Requires no maintenance in garden settings except trimming back once established.
-Plants in direct summer sun will die back and return in cooler weather, but in the shade they will stay green.
-Occurs in the wild in various scrub habitats in South Texas.
-Propagation: cutting, seed.
+Plants in direct summer sun may go dormant and return in cooler weather, but in the shade they will stay green.
+Native habitat: shrublands.

 Blooms February-November.
 A short, aromatic, hairy shrub with slender stems and white or pink flowers.
 Will often flower after rainfall throughout the year.
 Oval to lanceolate leaves, with toothed margins, are covered on both sides with white hairs.
 The fruit is a small berry with two seeds.